 How Long Does It Take to Start a Pennsylvania Nonprofit?

-Pennsylvania will process online filings in around 10 days, but it takes around 15 days for the state to process mailed filings.
-The state has a few expediting options, but they are quite expensive ($100 for same-day service and $1,000 for 1-hour processing) and only available if you deliver your articles in person.
+Pennsylvania processes filings within 40 business days.
+The state has a few expedited options, but they are quite expensive ($100 for same-day service and $1,000 for 1-hour processing) and only available if you deliver your articles in person.

 Does a Pennsylvania Nonprofit Need a Registered Office?